Minimal representations of simple real Lie groups of non Hermitian type

-2 pt \eject Observe that the formulas obtained in Theorem 4.1, for the reproducing kernel of the Hilbert space ${\cal H}_q$, by considering all the cases (1),..., (10) in the preceding case 1 table, agree exactly with the formulas given by Theorem 8.1 and table 6.9 in [Brylinski, 1998]. and that our construction gives also irreducible representations for $\widetilde{SL(p,\bboard R)}$ for every integer $p\geq 3$ but that in [Brylinski, 1998] failed for odd $p\geq 5$.
-Furthermore, the family of representations obtained by considering the second case table are new and would not be minimal.
+\eject The formulas obtained in Theorem 4.1, for the reproducing kernel of the Hilbert space ${\cal F}_q(\widetilde\Xi)$, by considering the cases in table 3 and table 4, agree exactly with the formulas given by Theorem 8.1 and table 6.9 in [B98] for the minimal representations (one has to replace $r_0$ by $\eta_q$, $a$ by $\eta_q+a_0$, $b$ by $\eta_q+b_0$) and in [B97] for the $SL(3,{\bboard R})$-case .